cedric102/Leisure_Pass_Group/README.md

    6) Database : The table is called 'entity', but it represents the list of products.

 ## Endpoints :
- - The application can be managed with the buttons at the top-left of the GUI ( Pop , Sort , View , Clear ).
+ - The application can be managed with the buttons at the top-left of the GUI ( Pop , View , Clear ).
 Each call their respective endpoint
+ - On the next line , there are other links dedicated to sorting ( Sort Mix , id , name , Category )
  - localhost:8017/pop : it generates the desired data from the xlsx file and saves it in the persistence layer.
 The result is returned to the View as a table.
  - localhost:8017/sort : it sorts the database by name and then by category.
 The result is returned to the View as a table.
  - localhost:8017/view : it extracts the data from the persistence layer and returns the result to the View as a table.
  - localhost:8017/clear : it clears the data from the persistence layer and returns the result to the View as an empty table.
+ - localhost:8017/sort_single/{sort} : it sorts the data from the persistence layer individually by Id , Name , and Category and returns the result to the View as an empty table.

  ## Note :
- - The Category_Id needs to be mapped to its appropriate String.
+ - The Category_Id is mapped to its appropriate String.